Ben Affleck: Other charitable causes

 Affleck is a supporter of the A-T Children's Project.
 While filming Forces of Nature in 1998, Affleck befriended ten-year-old Joe Kindregan (1988–2015), who had the rare disease ataxia-telangiectasia (A-T), and his family.
 He became actively involved in fundraising for A-T, and he and Kindregan testified before the House Appropriations Subcommittee on Labor, Health & Human Services, and Education in 2001, asking senators to support stem-cell research and to double the budget of the National Institutes of Health.
 In 2007, Affleck was the keynote speaker at Kindregan's high school graduation ceremony in Fairfax, Virginia.
 Kindregan appeared as an extra in Argo (2012).
 In 2013, in celebration of Kindregan's 25th birthday and "15 years of friendship with Joe and his family," Affleck and Garner matched donations made to the A-T Children's Project.
 Affleck appeared in CinemAbility (2013), a documentary film which explores Hollywood's portrayals of people with disabilities.

-As part of USO-sponsored tours, Affleck visited marines stationed in the Persian Gulf in 2003, and troops at Germany's Ramstein Air Base in 2017.
-He is a supporter of Paralyzed Veterans of America.
+Affleck is a supporter of Paralyzed Veterans of America.
 He filmed public service announcements for the organization in both 2009 and 2014.
 He has also volunteered on behalf of Operation Gratitude.

 Affleck is a member of Feeding America's Entertainment Council.
 He made an appearance at the Greater Boston Food Bank in 2007, and at a Denver food bank in 2008.
 Affleck spoke at a Feeding America rally in Washington D.C. in 2009, and filmed a public service announcement for the charity in 2010.
 Affleck and Ellen DeGeneres launched Feeding America's Small Change Campaign in 2011.
 Also that year, he and Howard Graham Buffett co-wrote an article for The Huffington Post, highlighting the "growing percentage of the food insecure population that is not eligible for federal nutrition programs".
 During the COVID-19 pandemic, Affleck organized an online celebrity poker tournament to benefit the charity, made a personal donation and urged others to support the cause.

-Affleck is a vocal supporter of the Los Angeles-based homelessness charity Midnight Mission.
-He has volunteered at and donated to the charity.
+Affleck is a supporter of the Los Angeles-based homelessness charity Midnight Mission, having volunteered at and donated to the charity.
 He has also volunteered at Atlanta Mission.